IHE/HIE-Whitepaper/README.md

 ## 5.4 Patient Master Identity Registry (PMIR)

-The Patient Master Identity Registry [PMIR](http://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) profile is a community based system of cooperating patient identity sources maintaining a master identity for each patient.
+The Patient Master Identity Registry [PMIR](http://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) Profile is a community based system of cooperating patient identity sources maintaining a master identity for each patient.
 [PMIR](http://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) leverages the [FHIR](http://fhir.hl7.org) standard.

 A consumer system may query the [PMIR](http://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) registry to receive the master Patient Identity (aka. golden identity) based on their local identifiers or based on the identifying characteristics of the patient.
 In this way the PCP office can discover the master Patient Identity so that it can communicate with the systems in that community using a known patient identifier.
 This query uses [Patient Identity Cross-referencing for Mobile (PIXm)](#51-patient-identity-cross-reference-pix) or [Patient Demographics Query for Mobile (PDQm)](#52-patient-demographics-query-pdq).